 unexplained muscle pain, tenderness, or weakness;

 lung problems - sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

-liver problems - stomach pain (upper right side), loss of appetite, easy bruising or bleeding, feeling tired, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - stomach pain (upper right side), loss of appetite, easy bruising or bleeding, feeling tired, dark urine, jaundice (yellowing of the skin or eyes).

 swelling in your face, eyelids, hands, or lower legs;